 Understanding California Proposition 19: What Homeowners Need to Know

 California Proposition 19, passed by voters in November 2020, has significant implications for homeowners across the state.
-This proposition brings about changes to property tax rules, particularly concerning property transfers and tax assessments.
-In this blog post, we'll take a quick look into the key aspects of Proposition 19 and what it could mean for homeowners in California.
-I am not an accountant or an attorney; this blog post is meant as an overview to help you consider some of the variables and is not intended to include all the details or the implications.
-When making plans related to Proposition 19 always consult your CPA and an attorney.
+This proposition introduces key changes to property tax rules, particularly regarding property transfers and tax reassessments.
+In this blog post, we’ll provide an overview of the major aspects of Proposition 19 and what they could mean for homeowners in California.

 Property Tax Transfers for Homeowners Age 55 and Older

-• Proposition 19 allows homeowners aged 55 and older, as well as disabled individuals, to transfer the property tax base of their primary residence to a replacement primary residence anywhere in California.
+Proposition 19 allows homeowners aged 55 and older, as well as disabled individuals, to transfer the property tax base of their primary residence to a replacement primary residence anywhere in California.
+This benefit can be used up to three times in a lifetime, giving eligible homeowners greater flexibility to downsize, relocate, or move closer to family members without facing significant property tax increases.

 Inherited Properties and Parent-to-Child Transfers